Getting started at NAU

 Schedule your move-in appointment for NAU Campus Living communities

-Students should expect to receive more information about their assigned community in August.
-After receiving your housing placement in August, you should schedule your move-in appointment date through the housing portal.
-Questions about your NAU housing application or room assignment can be sent to email@example.com.
+After receiving your on-campus housing placement, you should schedule your move-in appointment date through the housing portal prior to your arrival to campus.
+Questions about your NAU housing application or room assignment can be sent to firstname.lastname@example.org.